sensapex/sensapex-py/README.md

 pressure.set_pressure(1, 2.3e-4)
 ```

 Also included are some simple sanity checks.
-The following will report on all devices present:
+The following will report on all
+devices present:

 ```bash
 python -m sensapex.test
 ```

-Or for a more involved test of your hardware as it moves around randomly, install [pyqtgraph](https://pyqtgraph.org) in your environment and use e.g.:
+Or for a more involved test of your hardware as it moves around randomly,
+install [pyqtgraph](https://pyqtgraph.org) in your environment and use e.g.:

 ```bash
 STAGE_DEVID=1
 python -m sensapex.accuracy_test $STAGE_DEVID
 ```

+### Authorship

+Copyright (c) 2016-2020 Luke Campagnola

+Thanks to the following for contributions:

+ * Ari Salmi
+ * Martin Chase
+ * Thomas Braun